- Apply to Toledo Law

 Exit interviews are conducted to inform students of their rights and responsibilities regarding student loans, to review their payment terms and options, and to assist with debt management counseling.

-Completing an exit interview is a requirement for any student borrowing federal student loans.
+Completing an exit interview is a requirement for any student borrowing federal loans.
 Failure to meet for an exit interview may increase the risk of defaulting on student loans as well as incurring a potential liability to the College of Law for not maintaining compliance with a federal requirement.

 Group Exit Counseling Sessions are conducted each term for graduating students.
 In person one-on-one exit counseling sessions are also available upon request.